AROA-DEV/Reaper/README.md

 2. Run USB-Maker.bat
 3. It will ask for the USB letter, were the files will be copied to

+### Configuration
+1. Change the link to the remote config file.
+2. Set the Active status
+3. Generate the safety codes and add them to the configfile, sintax:
+> Antidote_Codes="Mgynz$fr=G!vTu4hYH4c*$pnY@rjHyTp7j",
+"9ut&zAvH4^wywubum6WGq#yvw6RVnV*JSj"
+4. set the robocopy flags, by defoult they are set to (/E /COPY:DAT /R:5 /W:10 /ETA)
+5. Config the ssh server conection, exmaple:
+> SSH-USER=reaper # default is: reaper

+> ssh-pass=1234 # there is no default recomnd use of ssh keys

+> TARGET_SERVER=0.0.0.0 # there is no default

+> TARGET_PORT= # default port is: 22

+> TARGET_FOLDER= # default folder is: ~/Reaper-info-retrieve/%USERNAME%/

 ### Usage
 To use Reaper, follow these steps:

 1. Double-click on the Reaper script to run it, the Reaper-Ultimate.bat should work on any Windows device, by default its set to copy the desktop, images, downloads, documents and OneDrive directories.
 2. The script will run automatically with out of needing user interaction, it will fist check that the script remote config has the "Active=true" ass a fail safe, then it will get the rest of the config, and verify that all the needed variables are set.
+3. It will look for the safety codes in the pc, and if it does not find theme it will exit the scrip.
-3. After all of the configuration is set and verified, the script will create a file with all of the host data with the name of the user that its logged in, in the USB home directory
+4. After all of the configuration is set and verified, the script will create a file with all of the host data with the name of the user that its logged in, in the USB home directory.
-4. Then it will create a folder with the name of the target machine and copy all of the targeted directories.
+5. Then it will create a folder with the name of the target machine and copy all of the targeted directories.
 ### License

 Reaper is licensed under the GNU General Public License v3.0 (GPL-3.0).
 This means that the software is free to use, modify, and distribute, as long as any modifications or derivative works are also licensed under the GPL-3.0 license.
 The GPL-3.0 license also requires that any distribution of the software includes the source code and a copy of the license.